j.m. lilly

 April 22, 2023

 Jupyter Notebooks offer a powerful and widely used platform for creating interactive scripts and journals.
 JupyterLab is the next-generation environment for Jupyter Notebooks that includes, among other things, a tabbed interface for multiple notebooks.
-While Matlab’s Live Scripts offer a similar functionality, in my experience these are too buggy and unstable to ... ⟶
+These can now be set up to work with Matlab thanks to the new Matlab Integration for Jupyter. ... ⟶

 February 9, 2020